Most common types of edible seaweed

 How is seaweed produced?

 Seaweed can be harvested from clean, fresh, unpolluted ocean waters.
-While some seaweeds are harvested directly from its natural environments, seaweed farming produces much more of these sea vegetables today.
+While some seaweeds are harvested directly from their natural environments, seaweed farming produces much more of these sea vegetables today.

 Farmers use saltwater tanks to grow seaweed, most others have the equivalent of garden plots out of the sea.
 The simplest and most common cultivation method is to attach pieces of seaweed to rope lines or nets that are suspended in the sea often near the coast.
 They hang on wooden stakes or on a floating wooden framework dug down into the seabed.